Substra/substra-backend/README.md

 For working correctly in a dev environment, we need the files created by our dockers have the same rights as the one we use to launch our celery tasks.
 The celery tasks run dockers containers, these containers create files (models), the celery tasks manipulate these files.

-For being able to make dockers instance create files qith the rights as the current linux user, we need to modify some files as described here: https://www.jujens.eu/posts/en/2017/Jul/02/docker-userns-remap/
+For being able to make dockers instance create files with the rights as the current linux user, we need to modify some files as described here: https://www.jujens.eu/posts/en/2017/Jul/02/docker-userns-remap/

 :warning: Modifying these files will override your global system configuration.
 Keep in mind it will apply to all the launched dockers from your machine.